1

 epicycles, and equants" were found to have no basis in reality and were

-strings, are equally devoid of reality (as used in BB cosmology) and, in
+strings, (as used in BB cosmology) are equally devoid of reality and, in

 Another popular historic model was the Hierarchical universe.
 With its